swirlai/swirl-search/docs/Tutorials.md

         super().__init__(provider_id, search_id, update, request_id)
 ```

-In the __init__ class, load and persist anything that will be needed when connecting and querying the service.
-Use the ChatGPT Connector as a guide.
+* In the `__init__` class, load and persist anything that will be needed when connecting and querying the service.

-* Import the python package(s) to connect to the service.
-The ChatGPT connector uses the openai package, for example:
+* Import the Python package(s) to connect to the service.
+The ChatGPT connector uses the `openai` package, for example:
 ```
 import openai
 ```

-* Modify the execute_search method to connect to the service.
+* Modify the `execute_search` method to connect to the service.
 As you can see from the ChatGPT Connector, it first loads the OpenAI credentials, then constructs a prompt, sends the prompt via `openai.ChatCompletion.create()`, then stores the response.

 ```
     def execute_search(self, session=None):